chrisdietr/merchant-yapp/README.md

 ```

 > ℹ️ **Note**: The `ownerAddress` in your shop configuration is automatically used for all products.
 You don't need to specify an owner for each product.
+> ℹ️ **Note**: The `telegramHandle` is optional.
+If left empty, the "Contact Seller on Telegram" button will not be displayed.

 ### Step 3: Add Products